chrisgeo-lab/food-groups/README.md

-Currently, the app can initiate sessions through a shared code using Firebase.
+Currently, the app can only manage sessions through a shared code.
 In the future, the app should pull from Google Places API to find nearby restaurants, and store user preferences in the Firebase database (there is still a bit of work to do...) 🙂

 Feel free to use what I made to integrate "sessions" into your own projects!